ergochat/ergo/README.md

 oragono mkcerts
 ```

-**Note:** This installation will give you unsigned certificates only suitable for teting purposes.
+**Note:** This installation will give you unsigned certificates only suitable for testing purposes.
 For real crets, look into [Let's Encrypt](https://letsencrypt.org/).

 ## Configuration